UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham.md

 ## General understanding

-- When logging in to UPPMAX from your local computer you will arrive to your home folder at the login node.
+- When logging in to UPPMAX from your local computer you will arrive to your home folder at the login node of an UPPMAX cluster.
 - This means that only light analysis and and calculations should be made here.
 - You will see this in the prompt after "@" as the clustername and a low number.
 For instance: